Skip to main content

 Many readers in southern Ontario spend a week or two each summer at a cottage, a campground, or visiting family.
 The temptation is either to skip training entirely or to try to replicate a normal week with whatever equipment is available, fail, and feel guilty.
 Neither serves you.
 The defensible plan for a one- or two-week stretch away from your home gym is a maintenance protocol: two or three short sessions per week of bodyweight or banded work, focused on movement quality rather than load.

-Bickel and colleagues (2011, Medicine and Science in Sports and Exercise) showed that a one-third reduction in training volume preserved strength gains over a 32-week maintenance phase in older adults.
+Bickel 2011 showed in Medicine & Science in Sports & Exercise that training at one-third of the accumulated dose preserved resistance-training adaptations across a 32-week maintenance phase.
 Younger trained lifters retain even more.
 A week of push-ups, pull-ups on a tree branch, single-leg squats, and hip hinges with a kettlebell or rock is not a regression — it is a structured deload at the right time of year.
 You will not lose meaningful muscle in seven to fourteen days.
 You will lose some neural sharpness on heavy barbell lifts, which returns within a session or two of re-acclimating to the bar.

 Recovery window — sleep + heat

 If air conditioning the bedroom is not an option, the literature supports several alternatives: a cool shower in the hour before bed, a fan moving air over the body, lightweight breathable bedding, and avoiding heavy late-evening meals that elevate metabolic heat production overnight.
-None of these fully replaces a 19 to 21 C bedroom, but in aggregate they recover most of the sleep quality.
+None of these fully replaces a genuinely cool bedroom — Okamoto-Mizuno 2012 reviews how heat exposure fragments sleep and suppresses slow-wave sleep — but in aggregate they help.

 Practical takeaways